khaors/geocompr/main.md

 Statistical learning can be roughly grouped into supervised and unsupervised techniques, both of which are used throughout a vast range of disciplines including economics, physics, medicine, biology, ecology and geography [@james_introduction_2013].
 In this chapter we will focus on supervised techniques, i.e., we have a response variable, in our case this will be a binary one (landslide vs. non-landslide occurrence) but could be also a numeric (pH value), an integer (species richness) or a categorical variable (land use).
 Supervised techniques model the relationship between the response variable and various predictors.
-For this we can use either regression or machine learning techniques depending on the aim: statistical inference or prediction.
+For this we can use techniques from the field of statistics or from the field of machine learning.
+Which to use depends on the aim: statistical inference or prediction.
-(Semi-)Parametric regression techniques are especially useful if the aim is statistical inference, i.e. if we are interested in a predictor's significance or its importance for a specific model.
+(Semi-)Parametric regression techniques are especially useful if the aim is statistical inference, i.e. if we are interested in a predictor's significance, its importance for a specific model and to explain relationships between response and predictors.
-To trust the p-values and standard errors of such model we need to perform a thorough model validation testing if one or several of the underlying model assumptions (heterogeneity, independence, etc.) have been violated [@zuur_mixed_2009].
+To trust the p-values and standard errors of such models we need to perform a thorough model validation testing if one or several of the underlying model assumptions (heterogeneity, independence, etc.) have been violated [@zuur_mixed_2009].
-The classical field of statistics usually deals with this kind of knowledge building.
-By contrast, machine learning aims at predictions and is especially appealing due to the lack of assumptions.
+By contrast, machine learning aims at predictions and is especially appealing due its lack of assumptions.
 Though statistical inference is impossible [@james_introduction_2013], various studies have shown that machine learning is at least at par with regression techniques regarding predictive performance [e.g., @schratz_performance_nodate]. <!-- add one more source -->
 Naturally, with the advent of big data, machine learning has even gained in popularity since frequently the underlying relationship between variables is less important than the prediction.
 Think for instance of future customer behavior or the classification of e-mails as spam.
-Hence, the difference between classical statistics and machine learning is the aim.
-The former is used to explain relationships, and the latter is used for predictions.
 Note that we can borrow regression techniques from statistics for machine learning when the aim is prediction.
 In this case we do not have too worry too much about possible model misspecifications since we explicitly do not want to do statistical inference.
 In fact, in this chapter the aim will be the (spatial) prediction of landslide susceptibility.